andrew/ultimate-awesome/README.md

 - [awesome-crypto](https://github.com/9cat/awesome-crypto) - All the resource related to crypto , bitcoin,  blockchains, DeFi projects.
 - [awesome-database-arXiv-papers](https://github.com/aaronchenwei/awesome-database-arXiv-papers) - A curated list of awesome arXiv papers on database.
 - [awesome-devtools](https://github.com/absozero/awesome-devtools) - A list of awesome developer tools and apps that I use.
+- [awesome-website-tools](https://github.com/adiuem/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
+Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.
 - [awesome-material](https://github.com/ahmed-hamdy101/awesome-material) - This Source of High Quality Educations Including Version of Reverse-engineering that would be publish soon.
 - [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
 - [awesome-data-hoarding](https://github.com/all-the-data/awesome-data-hoarding) - How to save everything online.
 Tools for for scraping, saving, downloading, hoarding, archiving, etc.
 - [awesome-deno](https://github.com/AM-77/awesome-deno) - 😎 Curated list of Deno's libraries, resources, articles and all sort of awesome things.
+- [awesome-pds](https://github.com/andorsk/awesome-pds) - Awesome personal data stores.
 - [awesome-side-projects](https://github.com/AndrewUsher/awesome-side-projects) - List of side projects for developers.
 - [awesome-sites](https://github.com/AngusFu/awesome-sites) -  记录一些不错的网页/网站.
 - [python-workshop-7](https://github.com/anishLearnsToCode/python-workshop-7) - Python 🐍 Workshop on Language Basics, Constructs and introduction in Data Structures & Algorithms 👨‍💻 @ What After College 🎓.